rertzer/ft_cybersecurity_projects/snow_crash/level07/level07.md

-# level07 - Flag on Command
+# level07 - Flag On Command

 ## Home Content

-- `level07` is an execuable belonging to flag07 with SUID and SGID bits set.
+- `level07` is an execuable belonging to `flag07` with SUID and SGID bits set.

 ```
 level07@SnowCrash:~$ ls -al